artela-network/artela-docs/docs/develop/node/run-full-node/index.md

 This document provides an introduction to joining the Artela Testnet as a full node.
 > It is recommended to use `ubuntu` operating system.

-**Hardware Minimum Requirements:**
+**Hardware Recommended Requirements:**

-- 4 or more CPU cores
+- 8 CPU Cores

-- At least 8GB of memory(RAM)
+- 16GB of Memory

-- At least 1TB SSD
+- 1TB SSD

-- At least 200mbps network bandwidth
+- 200mbps Network Bandwidth

 ## 1. Prepare artelad